-Each year, the NORAD Tracks Santa Web Site receives nearly nine million unique visitors from more than 200 countries and territories around the world.
-Volunteers receive more than 140,000 calls to the NORAD Tracks Santa hotline from children around the globe.
+Each year, the NORAD Tracks Santa Web Site receives several million unique visitors from more than 200 countries and territories around the world.
+Volunteers typically answer more than 130,000 calls to the NORAD Tracks Santa hotline from children across the globe.

 In addition to the phone line and website, children and the young-at-heart can track Santa through our mobile apps and our social media platforms:

 Several contributors such as OnStar and Amazon Alexa also provide convenient ways to keep tabs of Santa’s location.